rs/moquette/README.md

 # Moquette — MQTT Service Dispatcher

 Moquette is to MQTT what inetd is to IP.
 Moquette listens for events from an MQTT broker and executes a process (event handler) found in its configuration directory if its name matches the event's topic.
 The matching obeys to the MQTT topic rules.
-Slashes in the topic are replaced by commas (:).
+Slashes in the topic are replaced by colon (:).

 For instance, the following file names will all match the topic `home/office/lamp/setOn`: